CodeVegard/html-and-css-CA_Vegard-Maaoe/README.md

 Skills I have picked up while working on the project:
 - Understanding of the WCAG standard
   - Semantic HTML
+  - Design for the web
+  - Proper use of
 - List item 3

 ## Built With